Brett208/OP2MissionEvacuationUnderFire/Readme.txt

   * SirBomber - For making great tutorials that without I probably wouldn't have been able to learn the SDK.
   * Hooman - For providing technical help, especially for re-creating the Plymouth Starship II colony game.
     This provided a lot of insight on using the SDK.
 Also, for solving the victory conditions/Saving bug.

+** Change Log

+Version 1.0.1
+ - Move HFLInit from LevelInit to DLLMain, allowing initialization when loading a saved game